By Daniel Robillard || Investigative Reporter

 “The first week wasn’t too bad.
 There was a lot of verbal yelling, mental banter,” Leoni said.
 Kappa Sigma brothers referred to their pledges as “routs,” and three fraternity brothers served as “pledge masters,” and ran most of the initiation process, although the entire fraternity was often present during and involved in the hazing process.

-For the first couple of weeks, Leoni told The College Reporter, the pledges were made to do basic tasks, such as running errands, buying food, cigarettes, and Juul pods for brothers, and cleaning-up after parties held by the fraternity—at both their official fraternity house on College Avenue as well as the “unofficial” College Hill apartments of several Kappa Sigma brothers.
+For the first couple of weeks, Leoni told The College Reporter, the pledges were made to do basic tasks, such as running errands, buying food, cheap cigarettes near me, and Juul pods for brothers, and cleaning-up after parties held by the fraternity—at both their official fraternity house on College Avenue as well as the “unofficial” College Hill apartments of several Kappa Sigma brothers.
 In text messages shared with The College Reporter, pledges refer to the pledge masters as “sir” as they receive orders from them.
 “House needs cleaning be here 8:30 rout time,” one of the pledge masters texted the pledges.

 However, after the first week or two, the hazing began to escalate beyond running errands and cleaning—although the pledges had to continue doing such tasks throughout the entire initiation process. “[Soon] it turned into physical work,” Leoni said.
 The pledges had to go into the attic or basement of Kappa Sigma’s fraternity house—which sits directly across the street from the College’s Shadek Fackenthal Library—and were made to lay on the floor with their hands at their sides and noses to the ground.
 The pledges were then forced to do sets of fifty pushups, “over and over and over again” for hours at a time, Leoni said.